 Basics

-Row is defined as list of strings: List<String>
+- Row is defined as list of nullable strings:

-formatting is only used when reading and writing to files / streams.
+In all cases, the formatting is only used when reading and writing to files / streams.
+As of Pnyx 2.0.1, there is no native support

 Internally data is processed independent of the source.
 For example, CSV and tab delimited files are represented as rows, with